JoaoPedroMarimon/Pygame_SquareStorm/README.md

 # SquareStorm

+⚠️  This project is currently under development.
+Some features may be incomplete or subject to change.

 A fast-paced 2D geometry-based shooter game where you battle waves of enemy squares in an epic arena.
 Built with Python and Pygame.

 ![Game Version](https://img.shields.io/badge/version-1.5.5-blue.svg)